 It was decades ago when, as a newly minted cardiac nurse, I first read in a veteran colleague’s nurse’s note that she “appreciated” a heart murmur.
-Everything was new and I was eager to learn, so I was as up for interesting findings as anyone, but was it ok to actually write this in the chart, I wondered?
+Everything was new, and I was eager to learn, so I was as up for interesting findings as anyone, but was it ok to actually write this in the chart?
 It seemed in poor form to mention how psyched you were to have found something.

 It is the same with the marvelous “exquisite”: delicate, extraordinarily beautiful, suggestive of unusual value.
-In the clinic, a healer might, even now, make note of an “exquisite tenderness”, a severe pain that is evoked when you touch a part of someone even very gently, even just the littlest bit.
-The kind of sensitivity that, if you were the wounded one, was what told you that you had better go in and get someone else to check it, that convinced you that you could not ignore it, that you would not be able to fix this yourself.
+In the clinic, a healer might, even now, make note of an “exquisite tenderness”: a severe pain that is evoked when you touch a part of someone even gently, even just the littlest bit.
+The kind of sensitivity that, if you were the wounded one, was what had convinced told you that you had better go in and get it checked, that you ought not ignore it, that you were not going to be able to fix this yourself.

-Maybe exquisite tenderness, even outside of the clinic, is there to tell us that what is underneath is, in fact, the most delicate, beautiful, and of unusual value, even if it will require some healing, even if it’s going to get worse before it gets better.
+Maybe exquisite tenderness, even outside of the clinic, is there to tell us that what is underneath is delicate, beautiful, and of unusual value.
+Even if it will require some healing, even if it is probably going to involve some painful exploration, even if it is likely to get worse before it gets better.